MeinChef/scheduling-tool/README.md

     | 03.01.1970 | 2 | 2 |

 - User adjustments possible:
-    - People(.csv columns) to be considered in planning
+    - People (.csv columns) to be considered in planning
-    - People that must necessarily be available in that timeframe (Function: i.e. hosting)
+    - People that must necessarily be available in that timeframe (that are for example hosting an event)
     - Length of timeframe to be found
-    - Optional startdate
+    - Optional custom earliest startdate

 - Output: timeframe best fitting for given constraints, people participating as a tuple

 ## Getting started